 - A famous Real Life example is Vidocq, a French thief who ended up chief of police, and later became the first private detective ever.

-- Frank Abagnale Jr, both in real life and in the film Catch Me If You Can, went from passing millions of dollars worth of fraudulent checks to working as a fraud consultant for the FBI.
+- Frank Abagnale Jr, both in real life and in the film Catch Me If You Can, went from passing millions of dollars worth of fraudulent checks to working as a fraud and security consultant for the FBI.

 - Several hackers (convicted and otherwise) have found gainful employment in the computer security field.